Tapioca/Client-php/README.md

 	                }
 	            },
 	            "title": "DO IT YOURSELF TORNADO KIT",
-	            "description": "Easily create your own tornadoes, anywhere, with the ACME Do It Yourself Tornado kit."
+	            "description": "Easily create your own tornadoes, anywhere, with the ACME Do It Yourself Tornado kit.", "image": {
-	            "image": {
 	                "id": "54146b3c7324c",
 	                "category": "image",